 Research through clinical trials is ongoing for all types of cancer.
 For specific topics being studied for osteosarcoma, learn more in the Latest Research section.

-The Children's Oncology Group, an NCI-funded cooperative group, is one of the more active groups in conducting clinical trials in all types of childhood cancer, including those focused on osteosarcoma.
+The Children's Oncology Group is a National Cancer Institute-funded cooperative group that conducts clinical trials in all types of childhood cancer, including for osteosarcoma.
+(Please note this link takes you to another website.)
 Many clinical trials are conducted by other groups as well.

 There are many resources and services to help you search for clinical trials for osteosarcoma, including the following services.
 Please note that these links will take you to separate, independent websites: